-In the wake of the growing tension with the Chinese forces on the India-China border in Ladakh, and a violent clash that left 20 Indian soldiers dead, the Indian government banned 59 apps of Chinese origin, citing data security and national sovereignty concerns.
-These include popular apps such as TikTok, SHAREIt, UC Browser, CamScanner, Helo, Weibo, WeChat, and Club Factory.
+After the Indian government banned 59 apps of Chinese origin, citing data security and national sovereignty concerns including popular apps such as TikTok, SHAREIt, UC Browser, CamScanner, Helo, Weibo, WeChat, and Club Factory, it gave birth to a new wave of Indian apps as altenatives.

 There were millions of downloads of the banned applications in India.
 Already Installed apps may continue to exist on mobile devices.
 But now that the latest versions of the apps have been removed from both Google’s Play Store and Apple’s App Store, users will not be able to access updated versions soon.
 If even a slight notice goes out to internet service providers asking that data flow from these apps be halted, that could impact the functioning of existing installed apps.